 Phase 5: Finalizing the Plan (Fall 2019)

-Please keep your eyes and ears open for future opportunities to be involved in the development of this important bylaw on this webpage and the District's social media accounts.
-Stay in touch by subscribing to our District email list by sending notice to firstname.lastname@example.org.
+Please keep your eyes and ears on this webpage and the District's social media accounts (facebook / twitter) for future opportunities to be involved in the development of this important bylaw.
+Stay informed and up to date by subscribing to our District email list via this link: www.tofino.ca/email-subscription.

 Official Community Plan FAQ

 Please review the FAQ below for more information about the OCP.
 Alternatively, you can contact Aaron Rodgers anytime with questions like:

 An Official Community Plan (OCP) is a document that lays out community perspectives on the future of a town’s development.
 It is a legal document, a bylaw, and there are requirements around how the document is written and updated.

 In conjunction with other plans and bylaws, the OCP is used as a guiding policy document for development in Tofino.HOW IS AN OFFICIAL COMMUNITY PLAN CREATED?

 Municipalities in British Columbia have the authority to adopt an Official Community Plan through the Local Government Act.
 Legislation identifies the necessary components of these Plans, and establishes adoption procedures.

 The current OCP was updated in May 2013 after an extensive public engagement process.
 The OCP Implementation and Monitoring Committee directed the update process.

 Right now (2018), the District of Tofino is beginning another review of the OCP, with particular focus on the areas of Cox Bay and Industrial Way.
 Over the next 18 months, there will be multiple opportunities for the public to learn more and provide feedback.
 Stay tuned to District of Tofino communications channels (email list, website, social media).CAN AN OFFICIAL COMMUNITY PLAN BE CHANGED?